Abbagal/globe_/README.md

 }
 ```

-3. Save file and refresh browser
+3. Save and refresh browser

 ---